remblock/REMChain-Mainnet-Setup/README.md

 __Step 1:__

-The [Faucet Bot](https://t.me/RemmeProtocolTestnetFaucetBot) helps you with getting set up and creating an account with some tokens in it.
-With the help of this bot you will get the following data about your testnet account:
+The [Faucet Bot](https://t.me/RemmeProtocolTestnetFaucetBot) helps you with getting set up and creating an account with some tokens in it.<br>With the help of this bot you will get the following data about your testnet account:

 * Account name
 * Public and private keys to be able to create transactions.